zahid/go-ss/tasks.md

 **Not done**

 - [ ] validate incoming requests
     - [ ] Accepts only a GET request and send an HTTP 422 if not
     - [ ] Checks that URL is ??valid?? and send an HTTP 422 if not
     - [ ] Check for exit codes and send an HTTO 5xx if not exit code 0
     - [ ] Return 201 if it worked

 - [ ] Unit tests
 - [ ] Integration tests

+- [ ] Configure "profiles" (and let them be choosable via the api) Make some combinations of browser/device/viewport combinations to offer

 - [ ] Test the performance

 **Done**